 Figure 7 provides a decomposition of the within effect in the global service sector between 1995 and 2011 into the contribution made by the different industries.
-The industry making the largest contribution is construction, but this may be largely due to the increase in commodity prices.
-This subsection therefore, focuses on the industry with the second largest within effect, renting of machinery and equipment and other business activities, which for simplicity will be referred to business services.
+10 The industry making the largest contribution is construction, but this may be largely due to increase in the upstreamness of the four economies, but this is due to the price effect rather than real changes (see Appendix 2 for details of the decomposition of changes into the price and the quantity effect), reflecting the huge increase in commodity prices during the mid-2000s.

-&lt;sup>10 In this paper, the service sector consists of all industries that are not classified as belonging to agriculture, mining or manufacturing.
-Therefore, construction and electricity, gas and water supply are categorized as services here.
+10. In this paper, the service sector consists of all industries that are not classified as belonging to agriculture, mining or manufacturing.
+Therefore, construction and electricity, gas and water supply are categorized as